sergi10/ppbl-couse-2/project-303/bounty-treasury-escrow/using-preprod-instance.md

 ## Preparing Datum and Redeemers

+# UPDATES REQUIRED BEFORE PUBLISHING ---------------------------------------------------

 Now we are almost ready to test the contract, but first, we'll have to prepare some Datum and Redeemer files.
 They are a bit more complex than what we used in the Faucet Mini-Project.

 ### Treasury Contract
-- Datum type: `WithdrawalDatum` - is a placeholder for now, but does have a specified type.
+- Datum type: `TreasuryDatum` - is a placeholder for now, but does have a specified type.
 For this example, we can use the file `ppbl-course-02/project-303/bounty-treasury-escrow/output/jd-examples/treasury-withdrawal-datum-example.json` as the Treasury Datum.
-- Redeemer type: `BountyDetails` - this Record type matches BountyEscrowDatum
+- Redeemer type: `TreasuryAction` - this Record type matches BountyEscrowDatum

 ### Escrow Contract
 - Datum type: `BountyEscrowDatum` - this Record type matches BountyDetails